Theatre and Feudalism

 Everyone is looking for ways to create structural change in the Theatre industry at the moment, structural changes that protect the industry from conscious and unconscious racism.
 In the hiring of freelance directors there is an obvious candidate for change.

 Sport has been a relatively successfully vehicle for social integration over time.
 Obviously there is still a huge amount of racism in sport, but for ignorant 90s white kids like me Rio Ferdinand was the first black hero in my eye line.
-This in part because the standard is high and football clubs need to win.
+This is in part because the standard is high and football clubs need to win.
 Manchester City’s priority is on winning the league.
 There's a simple measure of success.
 A racist manager who only picks white players and doesn’t hire Raheem Sterling will end up losing matches.
 The system is an aggressive meritocracy.

 Theatre Directors are not as diverse a group as football players.
 Until just a few years ago they were predominantly white and male, and still remain so at the top levels.
 But then that's not surprising perhaps, because the process for choosing who gets to direct which play is not an aggressively meritocratic system.
 It's feudal.